processone/docs.ejabberd.im/content/admin/configuration.md

 This module can be configured by using those options that should be placed in general section of config file:

+- **`websocket_origin: ignore|URL`**: This option enables validation for `"Origin"` header to protect against connections from other domains than given in config.
+In this way, the lower layer load balancer can get chosen for a specific ejabberd implementation while still providing a secure websocket connection.
+Default value of this option is `ignore`.
+Example value of URL: `"https://test.example.org:8081"`

 - **`websocket_ping_interval: Seconds`**: Defines time between pings send by server to client (Websocket level protocol pings are used for this) to keep connection active.
 If client